 Patient safety concerns

-We will, of course, continue to accept and encourage referrals regarding patient safety concerns in the usual manner, including concerns regarding Covid-19.
-Please go to our referrals page.
+We will, of course, continue to accept and encourage referrals regarding patient safety concerns in the usual manner, including concerns regarding COVID-19.
 We will collate all referrals and review them against our national investigation criteria for potential future national investigations.
 It is likely that our response to referrals will be slower than usual due to the impact of the current pandemic.
 We aim to respond to each referral within four weeks regarding next steps.
-Referrals related to Covid-19 will be prioritised.
+Referrals related to COVID-19 will be prioritised.

 HSIB response to the coronavirus outbreak

 We want to do our very best to help the NHS deal with the coronavirus outbreak and we recognise that frontline staff need to concentrate on combating the COVID-19 spread so we are supporting our clinical staff to get back to the frontline.

 Keith Conradi, HSIB Chief Investigator, says: “We understand this will impact the services we can provide for some time, but given the urgency and scale of this public health emergency it is essential for us to help front line colleagues care for the people that need it most.

 “HSIB have also developed a Rapid Response Team which is on standby to assist with any healthcare safety issues which arise during the coronavirus outbreak, and where our expertise could bring a positive patient safety outcome.”